manaschopra18/Mega-Store/README.md

 # Mega-Store
-"Mega Store" is an E-commerce website, made as a mini project in college.
+"Mega Store" is an E-commerce website, a mini project using Java (J2EE).